Linqiaosong/Fermi-Softness-for-VASP/README.md

 * 1.0.1: Bug fixed.
 Change intergral to sum with weight.

 ## Introduction
-A script depending on VASP output for calculating Fermi-Softness, written by an senior undergraduate.
+A script depending on VASP output for calculating Fermi-Softness, written by a senior undergraduate.

 ## Dependency
 * Anaconda3: [Installation](https://www.anaconda.com/products/individual#Downloads)